-Finally, every Singapore company needs to fulfil few filing and compliance requirements post-incorporation:
+Every Singapore company needs to fulfil these filing and compliance requirements post-incorporation:

 Government Grants for Newly Incorporated Singapore Companies

-Companies incorporated in Singapore can also take advantage of few government schemes to promote and grow their businesses.
-One example is the Innovation and Capability Voucher (ICV) scheme.
+Companies incorporated in Singapore can also take advantage of a few government schemes to promote and grow their businesses.
+One example is the Enterprise Development Grant (EDG).